Skip to main content

 The stories of female fans of Newcastle and Sunderland men’s football teams are celebrated in a new online and pop-up exhibition at Durham University.

-A crowd of football fans with text overlay that says: Away from home - the untold stories of women football fans.
+A crowd of football fans with the words: Away from home.
+The untold stories of women football fans

 New telescope captures first light in Chile